viniciuspietscher/chai-test/README.md

 The application does not work at present because the routes for each of these operations have not been implemented.
 Implementing them is part of the exercise.

-Fork the repository and clone it.
-Then create a branch called assignment where you will do your work.
-When you have finished your work, push the assignment branch to your repository and create a pull request.
-When you turn in your assignment, include a link to your pull request.

 First, implement the routes for adding a new people entry, retrieving the list of people entries, and retrieving a single person entry.
 People entries are stored in the people array, which starts out empty.
 They are not persisted.
 There is no